What to know before taking one this quick but expensive option.

 - In-store loan.
 You apply for your short-term loan either online or in a store, and if you’re approved, you can pick up your money at the store.

-Because payroll loans offer easy access to credit, they’ve pushed many borrowers down deep spirals of debt.
-To avoid the same fate, consider alternative options like personal loans or borrowing from friends and family.
+To avoid this, consider alternatives like government services, low-interest payday alternative loans from a credit union or borrowing from friends and family.
 If those aren’t viable alternatives for you, compare your short-term loan options and be sure you can pay off the loan on time.